santiagotena/dco-hack-challenge-wolf-systems/README.md

 #  Eclipse-DCO Battery Simulation Hack-Challenge
 ## What was our goal ?
+The goal of our project is to provide a tool for OEMs to test their electric vehicles in different weather conditions using SUMO simulator and WeatherAPI to make it easy to input locations for testing.
+Its important because batteries perform differently in different weather conditions and we simulate and monitor it using SUMO native features and our added functionality

 ### DCO
 Also known as  Developer Console is an active management of the complete software lifecycle tool(development, testing and release)